ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d2 - c - JS - Async and Callbacks.md

 ## (extra) JavaScript errors

-In most cases, when an error occurs in JavaScript, it will halt the execution of the code at the point where the error occurred.

 <!--

-@Luis
+@LT

 just mention briefly: an error stops code execution (in most cases)

 -->

+In most cases, when an error occurs in JavaScript, it will halt the execution of the code at the point where the error occurred.

 Exeptions:
 1. Code inside a try-catch block